-- Stripperific: She never was overdressed, but her third-arc outfit is basically a red bikini with boots.
+- Stripperific: She never was overdressed, but her Blood Runs in the Family outfit is basically a red bikini with boots.

 - Super Strength: She can easily lift Nale and carry him into the sky.

 - Unholy Matrimony: She and Nale are really in love with one another, and have a very fulfilling relationship.
 Her last words before being banished to the Lower Planes are to tell Nale that she loves him.
-Those were actually her last words to him.
-And he couldn't hear them.
+Those were her last words to him and he couldn't hear them.

 Half-orc barbarian (with a few levels of fighter) who loves puppies and ice cream, as well as hurting people.
 His slow-wittedness tends to endear him to the readership.

-- all lowercase bold letters: Although he switches to ALL UPPERCASE BOLD LETTERS while raging.
+- all lowercase letters: Lowercase and bold is his normal speech pattern.
+Although he switches to ALL UPPERCASE BOLD LETTERS while raging.

 - Arson, Murder, and Jaywalking: After mass murder and treason, he ended up in a gladiatorial arena for public urination.